 Singapore Botanic Gardens is a beautiful historic attraction, over 150 years old and a UNESCO World Heritage Site.
 It was once a British colonial tropical garden.
 The gardens cover a huge area, with stunning green walkways, ponds, heritage trees and photogenic tunnels of leaves and flowers.
 My favourite area was the landscaped National Orchid Garden, which is overgrown with thousands of species of stunning orchids in vibrant colours.

-You can visit the Singapore Botanic Gardens for free but it’s $5 Singapore dollars to enter the Orchid Garden.
-It’s right next to a dedicated underground train station called the Botanic Gardens MRT Station, and easily accessible from the city centre.
+Ticket Prices: You can visit the Singapore Botanic Gardens for free but it’s $5 Singapore dollars to enter the Orchid Garden.

 Koon Seng Road

 Koon Seng Road has quickly become a popular hotspot for Instagrammers travelling to Singapore.
 The colourful houses line up along the road and it doesn't get much more picturesque than this.
 These old houses come in green, turquoise, pink, blue, yellow and many more colours.
 It's a classic Instagrammable spot in Singapore.